 Multiple columns are normally separated by a comma.

-You can use the AS keyword to specify a new name for an expression in the custom expression dialog, and hide the underlying expression.
+You can use the AS keyword to specify a new name for an expression, and hide the underlying expression.
 See below for some examples.
 Note that when the axis expression contains commas, you cannot rename the entire axis, but you can define one name for each part of the expression.

 Constants can always be used as an argument, even if the function description says that the argument has to be a column.

 [Column1]/([Column1]+[Column2]) AS Quota

 [Column1] AS [My first column], [Column2] AS [My second column]